codecore146-sudo/SynthoraSystems/README.md

 # SynthoraSystems
-If seen report to codecore146@gmail.com
+If seen report to codecore146@gmail.com ASAP